eScienceLab/HDR-UK-Hackathon-2025/README.md

     - Graph-Based Clustering (e.g., Spectral Clustering)

-### 🏗️ Creating KGs from RO Crates
+### 🏗️ Creating KGs from RO-Crates

 The general idea is as follows:

-1. Extract Metadata from RO Crate (ro-crate-metadata.json).
+1. Extract Metadata from RO-Crate (ro-crate-metadata.json).
 2. Convert JSON-LD metadata into RDF triples using a script.
 3. Store RDF triples in TTL format.
 4. Load TTL files into a Triplestore (e.g., Fuseki).